opendocsg/opendoc-supreme-court-judgements/2019_SGHC_48/report.md

 25     The prosecution’s arguments are set out below.

-26     First, the prosecution submitted that the Magistrate was correct to admit and consider the Annex and the Addendum.[\[note: 28\]](#Ftn_28) The essential point was that the Magistrate, in discharging her judicial function, was entitled to make enquiries.
+26     First, the prosecution submitted that the Magistrate was correct to admit and consider the Annex and the Addendum.[^28] The essential point was that the Magistrate, in discharging her judicial function, was entitled to make enquiries.
 The prosecution would have to answer those queries, if need be, by placing fresh information before her.
-The prosecution also pointed out that in previous cases dealing with s 370 CPC applications, additional reports beyond the initial s 370 report had been filed, apparently without comment or criticism by the High Court or the Court of Appeal.[\[note: 29\]](#Ftn_29)
+The prosecution also pointed out that in previous cases dealing with s 370 CPC applications, additional reports beyond the initial s 370 report had been filed, apparently without comment or criticism by the High Court or the Court of Appeal.[^29]

-27     Second, the prosecution submitted that the Magistrate was correct in finding that she had the discretion to permit the prosecution to be heard _ex parte_ even though the second hearing on 17 August 2018 had proceeded on an _inter partes_ basis.[\[note: 30\]](#Ftn_30) The prosecution could attend before the Magistrate _ex parte_ where the public interest required that sensitive information which might prejudice criminal investigations should not be disclosed.[\[note: 31\]](#Ftn_31) Following from their first argument, if the Magistrate’s questions necessitated the prosecution providing fresh information of a sensitive nature in response, then it naturally followed that the prosecution would present that information to the Magistrate, but only in an _ex parte_ setting.
+27     Second, the prosecution submitted that the Magistrate was correct in finding that she had the discretion to permit the prosecution to be heard _ex parte_ even though the second hearing on 17 August 2018 had proceeded on an _inter partes_ basis.[^30] The prosecution could attend before the Magistrate _ex parte_ where the public interest required that sensitive information which might prejudice criminal investigations should not be disclosed.[^31] Following from their first argument, if the Magistrate’s questions necessitated the prosecution providing fresh information of a sensitive nature in response, then it naturally followed that the prosecution would present that information to the Magistrate, but only in an _ex parte_ setting.

-28     Third, the prosecution submitted that the discretion to hear the prosecution _ex parte_ was exercised correctly in the instant case.[\[note: 32\]](#Ftn_32) The Magistrate had posed queries, and the prosecution had done their best to answer those queries, first by furnishing the Annex and Addendum, and when that proved not to be enough, by requesting to place additional information before her _ex parte_.
+28     Third, the prosecution submitted that the discretion to hear the prosecution _ex parte_ was exercised correctly in the instant case.[^32] The Magistrate had posed queries, and the prosecution had done their best to answer those queries, first by furnishing the Annex and Addendum, and when that proved not to be enough, by requesting to place additional information before her _ex parte_.

 29     Fourth, the prosecution argued that the Magistrate did not display any apparent bias.
-Her decisions to admit the Annex and Addendum were correct in law, as was her decision to exercise her discretion to hear the prosecution _ex parte_.[\[note: 33\]](#Ftn_33)
+Her decisions to admit the Annex and Addendum were correct in law, as was her decision to exercise her discretion to hear the prosecution _ex parte_.[^33]

-30     Fifth, the prosecution disputed that the High Court’s revisionary jurisdiction was properly invoked.[\[note: 34\]](#Ftn_34) The mere fact that the petitioners did not have access to their seized property did not meet the relevant threshold of “serious injustice”.
-The injustice the petitioners might have suffered was in not having copies of company documents to make their tax filings.[\[note: 35\]](#Ftn_35) The prosecution, however, had offered the petitioners the opportunity to make copies and the petitioners had declined,[\[note: 36\]](#Ftn_36) which showed that they had not truly suffered injustice to begin with.
+30     Fifth, the prosecution disputed that the High Court’s revisionary jurisdiction was properly invoked.[^34] The mere fact that the petitioners did not have access to their seized property did not meet the relevant threshold of “serious injustice”.
+The injustice the petitioners might have suffered was in not having copies of company documents to make their tax filings.[^35] The prosecution, however, had offered the petitioners the opportunity to make copies and the petitioners had declined,[^36] which showed that they had not truly suffered injustice to begin with.

 31     Sixth, if this Court did find that the threshold for its revisionary jurisdiction had been crossed, then the prosecution agreed that this Court ought to substantively determine in the revision itself whether the CAD ought to be allowed to retain the seized property.

-32     In this regard, the prosecution’s case was that the material in the amended s 370 Report, Annex and Addendum was sufficient to demonstrate the relevance of the seized property to investigations.[\[note: 37\]](#Ftn_37) In substantively determining this application, the Court should also have regard to the fact that the seized property was suspected to constitute _evidence_ of an offence and, on that premise, must necessarily be relevant to the investigations.[\[note: 38\]](#Ftn_38) In any event, the prosecution relied on a further affidavit by Mr Neo Tzu Yang Eugene (“Mr Eugene Neo”), the Head of CAD’s Private Institutional Fraud Branch I, which gave an update on the status of the investigations following the hearings before the Magistrate on 19 July and 17 August respectively.
-Mr Neo stated that the property seized from the petitioners continued to be relevant for the purposes of investigations.[\[note: 39\]](#Ftn_39) Thus, this Court should hold that the seized property was indeed relevant to those investigations and not order their release.
+32     In this regard, the prosecution’s case was that the material in the amended s 370 Report, Annex and Addendum was sufficient to demonstrate the relevance of the seized property to investigations.[^37] In substantively determining this application, the Court should also have regard to the fact that the seized property was suspected to constitute _evidence_ of an offence and, on that premise, must necessarily be relevant to the investigations.[^38] In any event, the prosecution relied on a further affidavit by Mr Neo Tzu Yang Eugene (“Mr Eugene Neo”), the Head of CAD’s Private Institutional Fraud Branch I, which gave an update on the status of the investigations following the hearings before the Magistrate on 19 July and 17 August respectively.
+Mr Neo stated that the property seized from the petitioners continued to be relevant for the purposes of investigations.[^39] Thus, this Court should hold that the seized property was indeed relevant to those investigations and not order their release.

 ## Events after the 21 November 2018 hearing

 33     Having adjourned after the hearing and in the course of reviewing the parties’ submissions, I was of the view that insufficient explanation had been given by the prosecution as to the nature or extent of the queries made that led to the prosecution putting in the Annex in advance of the 19 July hearing.
 The prosecution did not dispute that the queries were made, but offered no elaboration on this point during the hearing before me.

-34     I therefore directed by a letter to the prosecution on 28 November 2018 that clarifications be provided as to who had sent the queries to CAD, the medium through which the queries were made, and precisely what queries had been made.[\[note: 40\]](#Ftn_40)
+34     I therefore directed by a letter to the prosecution on 28 November 2018 that clarifications be provided as to who had sent the queries to CAD, the medium through which the queries were made, and precisely what queries had been made.[^40]

 35     The prosecution replied by letter on 3 December 2018 indicating that the queries were sent by a court officer from the State Courts, via Skype direct message over the government intranet to a CAD officer.
-The queries stated:[\[note: 41\]](#Ftn_41)
+The queries stated:[^41]

 _there is no facts stated in the report_